paulross/PythonExtensionPatterns/doc/sphinx/source/cpp_and_cpython.rst

     } // Decrement the new reference here.

+.. _cpp_and_cpython.handling_default_arguments:

 ============================================
 Handling Default Arguments
 ============================================

-Handling default, possibly mutable, arguments in a pythonic way is described here: :ref:`cpython_default_mutable_arguments`.
+Handling default, possibly mutable, arguments in a pythonic way is described here:
+:ref:`cpython_default_mutable_arguments`.
 It is quite complicated to get it right but C++ can ease the pain with a generic class to simplify handling default arguments in CPython functions:

 .. code-block:: cpp